warrenmusic/warrenmusic.github.io/_posts/2015-11-22-visualizing-sound-playing-by-ear-and-dynamic-chords.md

 With piano, this has always been a simple task: lower pitches go to the left, higher pitches go to the right.
 Half-steps and whole-steps are easy to identify.
 But with the guitar, this becomes complicated due to there being four directions of melodic movement, which I break down extensively in this earlier post, "Fretboard Certainty."

 To introduce the final step, I often assign my students this "application to the guitar" exercise.
-It's called "Scale Through Chords."
+It's called "Scale Through Chords," and it opens them up to a whole new way of visualizing chord shapes on the guitar.

-1) Choose a key with lots of open chords, like C Major.
+##1) Choose a key with lots of open chords.

-2) Identify the I, ii, iii, IV, V, and vi chords (in this case, C, Dm, Em, F, G, Am).
+With standard tuning, open chords (as opposed to barre chords) are aplenty.
+In some keys, every diatonic chord can be played as an open chord, like C Major.
+Let's choose the key of C Major for this example.

+##2) Identify diatonic chords.

+We haven't talked much about diatonic chords, but a quick definitino here will be simply "the chords that belong together in any given key."
+In a major key, they are usually referred to as I, ii, iii, IV, V, and vi.
+In the key of C Major, that practically means C Major, D minor, E minor, F Major, G Major, and A minor).

+##3) Play the scale THROUGH the chord.

-3) In each chord, begin to play the scale of the chosen THROUGH the chord.
-Meaning, if the student is playing the I chord (the C Major chord) in the key of C Major, begin to play a C Major Scale THROUGH the C Major chord.
-In other words, play a C Major scale simultaneously while holding the C Major chord shape, strumming the entire chord with each subsequent scale degree.
+In each chord, begin to play the scale of the chosen key THROUGH the chord, meaning if the student is playing the I (the C Major chord) in the key of C Major, they would then begin to play a C Major Scale THROUGH the C Major chord.
+In other words, if you would play a C Major scale simultaneously while holding the C Major chord shape, strumming the entire chord with each subsequent scale degree.

 It would look something like this: